onadebi/onadebi/README.md

 - 👋 Hi, I’m @onadebi
 - 👀 I’m interested in C#/ASP.NET ,ReactJs and NodeJs/Express with Typescript
 - 🌱 I’m constantly improving myself/learning all things I can on  C#, NodeJs,React and Typescript.
-- 💞️ I enjoy to work on web projects that are service/products, or just fun :-) based.
+- 💞️ I enjoy learning new things/skills and working on web projects that are service/products based, following best practices.
 - 📫 How to reach me:: hello{at}onadebi.com

 <!---